 Installation of the floating facilities is done with specialized installation vessels and requires specific engineering expertise and project management skills.
-SBM Offshore is the co-owner of two installation vessels that provide the expertise to install its fleet of Floating Production Systems offshore, as well as performing other offshore works for third parties.
-Access to these vessels allows SBM Offshore to control the risks associated with cost fluctuations over a period of several years from contract award.
+SBM Offshore is the co-owner of two installation vessels that provide the capability to install its fleet of Floating Production Systems offshore, as well as to perform other offshore works for third-parties.
+Access to these vessels allows SBM Offshore to control the risks associated with cost fluctuations over the period of several years, from contract award to installation.

 Operations & Maintenance

 The asset specific companies, fully owned by SBM Offshore or co-owned with partners, which lease offshore facilities to clients, mostly operate such facilities as well.
 This activity creates value for clients, as the uptime performance of the facility directly impacts the amount of hydrocarbons produced.
 In most contracts, these asset specific companies are compensated for providing the production facilities by a fixed dayrate complemented by an operating fee.
 Income is independent of oil price fluctuations.